 Survey results show that connectivity is a key barrier affecting MSME digital tool use.
-For surveyed online and offline MSMEs alike, poor or no internet connectivity was the most frequently reported difficulty that they faced in using digital tools (61 percent and 19 percent respectively).
-It was also the most cited answer option among surveyed online MSMEs when asked about their most challenging difficulty when using digital tools (18 percent).
-These findings suggest that if public, private, and development sector stakeholders collaborated to tackle this key connectivity barrier, there could well be an increase in both the number of MSMEs overall who use digital tools, and the amount of digital tool use among online MSMEs.
-However, it is also important for key stakeholders to develop and implement tailored programming and policy solutions that address difficulties reported more frequently among surveyed offline MSMEs - the perceived lack of relevance for digital tools (16 percent) and the high costs of digital tools (14 percent) - so that they feel empowered, justified, and well-resourced enough to come online.
+For online and offline MSMEs alike, poor or no internet connectivity was the most frequently reported difficulty that they faced in using digital tools (61 percent and 19 percent respectively).
+It was also the most cited answer option among online MSMEs when asked about their most challenging difficulty when using digital tools (18 percent).
+These findings suggest that if public, private, and development sector stakeholders collaborated to tackle this key connectivity barrier, there could well be an increase in both the number of MSMEs overall. who use digital tools, and the amount of digital tool use among online MSMEs.
+However, it is also important for key stakeholders to develop and implement tailored programming and policy solutions that address difficulties reported more frequently among offline MSMEs - the perceived lack of relevance for digital tools (16 percent) and the high costs of digital tools (14 percent) - so that they feel empowered, justified, and well-resourced enough to come online.

-Echoing the findings reported in previous sections, which showed that a mroe than half of surveyed online

-MSMEs had recently used Facebook apps to conduct customer-facing business activities, xxvii surveyed online and offline MSMEs were interested in learning more about digital tools to enhance their customer-facing work.
-Seventy-six percent of surveyed online MSMEs and 47 percent of surveyed offline MSMEs reported that they were interested in learning more about using digitals to find new customers; 71 percent of surveyed online MSMEs and 42 percent of surveyed offline MSMEs reported the same about communicating with customers, as did 70 percent of surveyed online MSMEs and 45 percent of surveyed offline MSMEs about marketing their business.
-As noted in the box above, a higher proportion of surveyed offline MSMEs learned how to use digital tools from friends or family, possibly because their lack of knowledge about digital tools discourages them from self-teaching, while surveyed online MSMEs were more comfortable with these tools and learning them on an individual basis.
+Echoing the findings reported in previous sections, which showed that a majority of online MSMEs had recently used Facebook apps to conduct customerfacing business activities, xxii online and offline MSMEs were interested in learning more about digital tools to enhance their customer-facing work.
+Seventy-six percent of online MSMEs and 47 percent of offline MSMEs reported that they were interested in learning more about using digitals to find new customers; 71 percent of online MSMEs and 42 percent of offline MSMEs reported the same about communicating with customers, as did 70 percent of online MSMEs and 45 percent of offline MSMEs about marketing their business.
+As noted in the box above, a higher proportion of offline MSMEs learned how to use digital tools from friends or family, possibly because their lack of knowledge about digital tools discourages them from self-teaching, while online MSMEs were more comfortable with these tools and learning them on an individual basis.
 This finding reinforces the importance of working directly with MSMEs to build their digital skills on topics that they are most interested in and that - by extension - have the most relevance to their work.